Rifan-Alghamdi/Electronics-SmartEnergyCircuit/README.md

 # 🔌 Electronics – Smart Energy Saving Circuits

-This repository presents two practical Arduino-based projects focused on smart energy-saving and sensor-controlled circuits.
+This repository showcases two Arduino-based projects focused on smart energy-saving and sensor-driven circuits.
-Each project demonstrates how electronic systems can be made more intelligent and efficient using sensors, timers, and conditional logic.
+Both projects demonstrate how to enhance the intelligence and efficiency of electronic systems using sensors, timers, and conditional logic.

-The repository is organized into two subfolders (sub-repositories), each representing a separate task:
+The repository is organized into two main subdirectories:

- • Motion-Controlled-LED-System/ – Smart motion-triggered lighting.
+- 1-MotionControlledLED – Implements motion-activated lighting for energy efficiency.
- • Analog-Digital-Sensors-Simulation/ – Comparison of analog and digital sensor inputs
+- 2-AnalogAndDigitalSensors – Simulates and compares the behavior of analog and digital sensor inputs.
 ---

 # 1️⃣ [Motion-Controlled LED System]